damiankaczkowski/rpi-packages/README.md

 This is a package feed for OpenWRT specifically tailored for Raspberry Pi, including some rpi specific tools and extra packages that are supposed to bring OpenWRT on Raspberry Pi to the level with other available Raspberry Pi distributions.

-These packages include all kinds of goodies including userland and EGL accelerated Weston..

 Depencies
 =========
 Yes, it's not quite that simple.
 To get everything working, you need somethings:<br/>